-Rehearsals this year are tentatively Saturdays 9am-9pm and Sundays 10am-2pm. **this is adjusted during the early-mid weeks of November to avoid conflicts with HS football and band competitions.
+ANSWER: Rehearsals for 2019 year are tentatively Saturdays 9am-9pm and Sundays 10am-2pm. **this is adjusted during the early-mid weeks of November to avoid conflicts with HS football and band competitions.

 What is your attendance policy?

-You will be given a clear Code of Conduct document to sign upon being contracted which will address attendance, but here is the general rule of thumb.
+ANSWER: You will be given a clear Code of Conduct document to sign upon being contracted which will address attendance, but here is the general rule of thumb…

-On time too… You must be at rehearsals.
+You must be at rehearsals.
 Work is not an excuse.
 Ever.
 Please read the italicized section of “HOW DO PAYMENTS WORK?” if you need clarification.
 Family events, doctors appointments, school conflicts and all of the other obligations that may present themselves must be communicated a minimum of 10 calendar days prior to the absence to be approved without affecting your “good standing” membership.